Service (economics): Delivery

-The service encounter is defined as all activities involved in the service delivery process.
-Some service managers use the term "moment of truth" to indicate that point in a service encounter where interactions are most intense.
+The service encounter is defined as all the activities involved in the service delivery process.

 Many business theorists view service provision as a performance or act (sometimes humorously referred to as dramalurgy, perhaps in reference to dramaturgy).
 The location of the service delivery is referred to as the stage and the objects that facilitate the service process are called props.
 A script is a sequence of behaviors followed by those involved, including the client(s).
 Some service dramas are tightly scripted, others are more ad lib.
 Role congruence occurs when each actor follows a script that harmonizes with the roles played by the other actors.

 In some service industries, especially health care, dispute resolution and social services, a popular concept is the idea of the caseload, which refers to the total number of patients, clients, litigants, or claimants for which a given employee is responsible.
 Employees must balance the needs of each individual case against the needs of all other current cases as well as their own needs.

 Under English law, if a service provider is induced to deliver services to a dishonest client by a deception, this is an offence under the Theft Act 1978.

 Lovelock used the number of delivery sites (whether single or multiple) and the method of delivery to classify services in a 2 x 3 matrix.
 Then implications are that the convenience of receiving the service is the lowest when the customer has to come to the service and must use a single or specific outlet.
 Convenience increases (to a point) as the number of service points increase.